 - Candied Pecan Salad

 - Lemon Arugula Salad

-Don't forget to let me know how you like my strawberry arugula salad below!
-It's got many of my favorite fruits and veggies, so I hope you love it too.
+Don’t forget to let me know how you like my strawberry arugula salad below with a rating + review!
+It’s got many of my favorite fruits and veggies, so I hope you love it too.

 - 4 cups arugula

 - ½ Meyer lemon seeded and very thinly sliced

 - ¼ cup sliced almonds

 Meyer Lemon Vinaigrette

 - 2 tbsp raw cashews soaked for 1 to 4 hours